Gambia: Jammeh's Return Deal Causes Ripples in Gambia's Ruling Party

 The coalition deal that was announced by President Adama Barrow effectively signalled a 'handshake' moment in the Gambia, bringing erstwhile rivals into new cooperation.

-However, the developments have caused ripples within Mr Barrows' setup.
-His top advisor for strategic communications Fatou Jaw Manneh quit her job in the wake of the announcement.
+However, the developments have caused ripples within Mr Barrow's setup.
+His top adviser for strategic communications, Fatou Jaw Manneh, quit her job in the wake of the announcement.
 Ms Manneh had lived in exile during Jammeh's rule for fear of persecution for her activism.

 Mr Jammeh, who was known by many titles including Dr, Prof, Sheikh and al-Haj, left behind a trail of atrocities that may now go unpunished.